 BMR accounts for ~70% of daily calorie burn, with ~20% from physical activity and ~10% from digestion (thermogenesis).
-It’s measured under strict conditions, requiring a fully rested state with an inactive sympathetic nervous system.
+It is measured under strict conditions, requiring a fully rested state with an inactive sympathetic nervous system.

 The calculator uses the Mifflin-St Jeor equation to compute BMR, then multiplies by an activity factor (1.2–1.9) to estimate total daily energy expenditure (TDEE).